B.S., Denison University

 An unexpected consequence of developing a new medical school with the Lebanese American University was a two year role as the Interim Dean from 2010-2012.
 In February-April of this year, she was a Fulbright Specialist advising on the development of a Master of Public Health Program at a new medical school in Saudi Arabia.

-One of my most enriching endeavors, has been a one woman play I wrote, “A Lady Alone” about Elizabeth Blackwell, the first woman physician.
-Performed throughout the US, the play received a Sloan grant.
+According to Lynn, one of her most enriching endeavors, has been a one woman play about Elizabeth Blackwell, the first woman physician, titled “A Lady Alone”.
+Performed throughout the United States, the play received a Sloan grant.